 7.2.1.X FN-RG Registration via W-5GAN

 The FN-RG registration management procedures are followed for both W-5GBAN and W-5GCAN.

+Editor’s note: The procedure below may need to be updated based on outcome of BBF and SA3 discussions

 The W-AGF authenticates the FN-RG, providing registration and session management for / on behalf of the FN-RG.
 When the connectivity is established between the FN-RG and the W-AGF in the W-5GAN, the W-AGF shall authenticate the FN-RG, perform registration to 5GC as described in this clause and setup the PDU session(s) on behalf of the FN-RG (as described in clause 7.3.Y).
 The FN-RG does not support N1 but instead W-AGF will handle the NAS signalling on behalf of the FN-RG.